simonw/shot-scraper/docs/screenshots.md

   -i, --interactive               Interact with the page in a browser before
                                   taking the shot
-  --devtools                      Interact mode with developer tools -b, --browser [chromium|firefox|webkit|chrome|chrome-beta]
+  --devtools                      Interact mode with developer tools --log-requests FILENAME         Log details of all requests to this file -b, --browser [chromium|firefox|webkit|chrome|chrome-beta]
                                   Which browser to use --user-agent TEXT               User-Agent header to use